yaroslav-gwit/HosterJails/Prometheus/Linux/README.md

 # Prometheus Installation Script

-These set of shell scripts will automatically install, update or remove Prometheus on your Linux distro of choice.
+A set of shell scripts which will automatically install, update or remove Prometheus on your Linux distro of choice.

 ## Requirements